nickscip/nickscip/README.md

-- 👋 Hi, I’m @nickscip
+👋 Hi, I’m Nick

-- 👀 Check out some of my projects!
+👀 Check out some of my projects!
 They include:
 1. An automated CI workflow for Semantically Versioned deployments.
 2. My NeoVim config